Renovation loan comparison chart.

 • Remaining funds at borrower’s discretion

-Mortgage payment reserves Up to 12 months PITI reserves allowed if/when home is uninhabitable during renovation Not allowed Up to 6 months PITI reserves allowed if/when home is uninhabitable during renovation Up to 6 months PITI reserves allowed if/when home is uninhabitable during renovation Not allowed Up to 6 months PITI reserves allowed if/when home is uninhabitable during renovation Up to 6 months PITI reserves allowed if/when home is uninhabitable during renovation Up to 6 months PITI reserves allowed if/when home is uninhabitable during renovation
+Mortgage payment reserves Up to 12 months PITI reserves allowed if/when home is uninhabitable during renovation Not allowed Up to 6 months PITI reserves allowed if/when home is uninhabitable during renovation Not allowed Up to 6 months PITI reserves allowed if/when home is uninhabitable during renovation Up to 6 months PITI reserves allowed if/when home is uninhabitable during renovation Up to 6 months PITI reserves allowed if/when home is uninhabitable during renovation Up to 10 months PITI reserves allowed if/when home is uninhabitable during renovation Not allowed

 Draw process • Materials draws allowed in limited circumstances (conditions apply)